MicrosoftDocs/win32-pr.pt-br/desktop-src/WinAuto/taborderinquestion.md

 ## <a name="text"></a>Texto

-a ordem de tabulação pode não estar seguindo as diretrizes de Windows padrão
+A ordem de tabulação pode não estar seguindo as diretrizes Windows padrão

 ## <a name="type"></a>Tipo